Universal Limitations on Quantum Key Distribution over a Network: Lower bounds on privacy

 \end{widetext} where $1\leq l\leq n$ is an index that counts how many times the breadth-first search needs to be invoked in order to traverse all the edges of the spanning tree $T$.
-For the ease of notation $T$ is meant to be a rooted w.l.o.g. at vertex $v_1$.
+For the ease of notation $T$ is meant to be a rooted, without loss of generality, at vertex $v_1$.
 By $N[v]$ we mean the proper neighborhood of the node $v$ (i.e. the set of all vertices that are connected by a single edge with $v$).
 In rooted tree every vertex is reachable from the root vertex by a path.
 By $N_i[v_1]$ we will mean the set of vertices reachable from vertex $v_1$ by a path of length $i$.
 Owing to this notation $N[v_1]\equiv N_1[v_1]$, while all vertices achievable from $v_1$ by traversing two edges belong to $N_2[v_1]$ and so on.